 This EMP addresses the construction phase (CEMP) and operational phase (OEMP) and all activities associated with the project.
-In addition it will deal with all the requirements of regulation 19 (4) of the EIA regulations (R. 982, 04 December 2014) as well as any additional specific information requested by the Department of Forestry, Fisheries and the Environment (D:FFE) pertaining to some developments.
+In addition it will deal with all the requirements of regulation 19 (4) of the EIA regulations (R. 982, 04 December 2014) as well as any additional specific information requested by the Department of Environmental Affairs and Development Planning (D:EA&DP) pertaining to some developments.